All posts

 DATA_FLUSH_INTERVAL_SECONDS 900

 Warning Disclaimer: This test has been run on SQL Server 2019.
-On versions 2016 and 2017 the default Capture Mode is Auto.
+On versions 2016 and 2017 the default Capture Mode is All (Auto became the default starting with 2019).
+The Custom mode doesn't exist on 2016/2017 at all.

 We can check it with this query: